-The Ireland-Africa Fellows Programme 2022/2023 to nurture future African leaders, women and men, is now open.
+The Ireland-Africa Fellows Programme 2023/2024 to nurture future African leaders, women and men, will open.

 Eligible Countries: Djibouti, Eswatini, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Eritrea, Ethiopia, Mozambique, Malawi, Liberia, Lesotho, Kenya.